 SaaS self-service: simplify acceptance

-Here, the GTC must imperatively provide for:
+Here, the T&Cs must provide for:

 • The terms of the subscription, in particular its renewal.